 Causes Of Pertussis In Children

 Pertussis is a bacterial infection caused by Bordetella pertussis bacteria.
-It occurs only in humans and transits from an infected person to others through (1)
+It occurs only in humans and transmits from an infected person to others through (1)

 - Coughing and sneezing (airborne droplets) without covering the mouth and nose